|Quick Facts: Drywall Installers, Ceiling Tile Installers, and Tapers|

-Drywall and ceiling tile installers hang wallboards to walls and ceilings inside buildings.
-Tapers prepare the wallboards for painting, using tape and other materials.
-Many workers do both installing and taping.
+Drywall and ceiling tile installers hang wallboard and install ceiling tile inside buildings.
+Tapers prepare the wallboard for painting, using tape and other materials.

-Employment of drywall and ceiling tile installers and tapers is projected to grow 29 percent from 2010 to 2020, much faster than the average for all occupations.
-Skilled workers with a good work history and experience in the construction industry should have the best job opportunities.
+Employment of drywall and ceiling tile installers, and tapers is projected to grow 2 percent from 2018 to 2028, slower than the average for all occupations.
+Job opportunities should be good because of the need to replace workers who leave the occupation.

-Compare the job duties, education, job growth, and pay of drywall and ceiling tile installers, and tapers with similar occupations.
+Compare the job duties, education, job growth, and pay of drywall installers, ceiling tile installers, and tapers with similar occupations.

 Learn more about drywall installers, ceiling tile installers, and tapers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.